Built in, not bolted on.

 FluxHuman Advantage

-- Perfect Exit Strategy: You own the source code.
+- Documented Exit Strategy: You own the source code and infrastructure.
 If we disappear, your system keeps running.

 - Independence: Built on standard tech, any developer can maintain the system.